git-ashish/COVID-19/README.md

 # Cartography of COVID-19

-Network visualizations are instruments for distant reading, a visual approach to explore large phenomena.
-The Cartography of COVID-19 is about the scientific literature that has been produced in the last months to understand how the coronavirus affects society.
-The work has no pretense to explain the phenomena but rather to make visible the effort of scientists through their scientific production, totaling 170,000 articles on July 1, 2020.
+Network visualizations are instruments for distant reading to visually explore large corpora.
+The Cartography of COVID-19 concerns the scientific literature that has been produced in the last months, which is used to understand how the coronavirus has affected society through the eyes of scientists.
+The work has no pretense to explain the pandemic but rather to make visible the effort of science through scientific production, which counts 400,000 articles on December 1, 2020.

 ## Method

-Using the open-source database <a href='https://pages.semanticscholar.org/coronavirus-research'>COVID&#8209;19 Open Research Dataset (CORD&#8209;19)</a> released on July 1, 2020 by the <a href='https://allenai.org/'>Allen Institute for AI</a>, scientific articles are grouped by authors and analyzed with methods of Natural Language Processing.
+Using the open-source database <a href='https://pages.semanticscholar.org/coronavirus-research'>COVID-19 Open Research Dataset (CORD-19)</a> released by the <a href='https://allenai.org/'>Allen Institute for AI</a>, its articles are grouped by authors and analyzed with Natural Language Processing.
 The result is a metric of lexical similarity between authors, which enabled to space out the scientific community as a network where two authors that use the same vocabulary are next to each other.
 (More information about the method on this article titled [Mapping as a Contemporary Instrument for Orientation in Conferences](https://doi.org/10.5281/zenodo.3611341)).

 ## Use